arrow-kt/arrow/kategory-docs/docs/docs/patterns/errorhandling/README.md

   Try { throw RuntimeException("MissedByMeters") }
 ```

-As you can see by the examples below exception are now controlled inside of `Try`.
+As you can see by the examples below exceptions are now controlled and caught inside of a `Try`.

 ```kotlin:ank
 arm()